albertllousas/implementing-hexagonal-architecture/readme.md

  through adapters, they are the translators between the domain and the infrastructure.
     - *Driver/primary/input*: Primary adapters or “driving” adapters, they call the driver ports to initiate interactions with the app, the entrypoints to our app. (controllers, schedulers, queue consumers, console ...)
+         A driver adapter uses a driver port interface, converting a specific technology request into a technology agnostic request to a driver port.

     - *Driven/secondary/output*: They implement the driven ports of our domain, they adapt any external interaction with the outside world to our domain, they are called from our app domain/usecases. (database, http-clients